Thermodynamic Dictionary for Syracuse-like Maps

-The following result is an attempt to link a very hard and famous problem on Number Theory to Ergodic Theory in the realm of Themodynamic Formalism.
-We list some topological and ergodic properties of the Collatz function which highlights both the beauty and the difficulty of the Collatz Conjecture using the language of equilibrium states.
+The following results are a link between a very hard and famous problem on Number Theory to Ergodic Theory in the realm of Themodynamic Formalism.
+We list some topological and ergodic properties of the family of functions defined above which highlight both the beauty and the difficulty of the Collatz Conjecture using the language of equilibrium states.

-\begin{theorema} We have the following facts with respect to $f$ \begin{itemize} \item There exist a topology coaser than the discrete one and a $\sigma$-algebra with respect to which every recurrent point is periodic and the ergodic probabilities are the ones supported on the periodic orbits.
+\begin{theorema} We have the following topological and ergodic facts with respect to $f$ \begin{itemize} \item There exists a topology coarser than the discrete one and a $\sigma$-algebra with respect to which every recurrent point is periodic and the ergodic probabilities are the ones supported on the periodic orbits.

-\item $f$ is measurable with respect to this $\sigma$-algebra but not continuous, once $f$ is only continuous with respect to the discrete one.
+\item If $f$ is the Collatz map, then it is measurable with respect to this $\sigma$-algebra but not continuous, once $f$ is only continuous with respect to the discrete one.

 \item Every periodic orbit is an open subset.